 What recommendations do you have for clients who are “shopping” for agencies?

 With agencies that build websites without purpose or technical strategy involved, you're going to accumulate technical debt, which costs more in the long run.
-There are hidden costs that you don't see until you actually have to make it grow and move and maintain
+There are hidden costs that you don't see until you actually have to make it grow and move and maintain.
+We recommend paying close attention to reviews and testimonials, especially when it comes to searching for the top software developers.

 What makes a successful agency-client relationship?